BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Do perpetual bonds carry any risks?

 Yes.
 Credit risk (issuer default) and interest rate risk (price falling if rates rise) stand out.
-Additionally, the issuer can skip coupons in extreme cases.
+Additionally, the issuer can skip coupons in certain cases.
 Always verify the bond’s terms, including any embedded call or deferral features, before investing.

 How are perpetual bonds taxed?